Skip to main content

 2. Weekly and yearly seasonality (to take into consideration the account growth) and its consistency in the past years (since the time a Google Ads account was active or 2010 whichever is earlier).

-The Optimize Budgets tool lets you optimize budgets for Google Ads by translating them from monthly to daily budgets.
+The Reallocate and Optimize Budgets tool lets you optimize budgets by translating them from monthly to daily budgets.
 This can be done to achieve a target or allocate more budget to campaigns that are driving more leads/sales.

 How does it calculate the data?